romanvm/kodi.simple-requests/Readme.md

 # simple-requests

 A simple Python library for making HTTP requests with API similar to the popular **requests** library.
-It depends only on the Python standard library.
+It depends only on the Python standard library and uses **urllib.request** module internally.

 Supported:
 * HTTP methods: GET, POST